AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-catalog-create.md

    >[!NOTE]
    >
    >The _[!UICONTROL Priority]_ setting is important when the same catalog product meets the conditions set for more than one price rule.
-The rule with the highest priority setting (1 being the highest) becomes active for the product.
+The rule with the highest priority setting (priorities from the highest to the lowest are 0,1,2,3...) becomes active for the product.

 ## Step 2: Define the conditions